bezabu/bb-treasure-hunter/README.md

 ## Unfixed Bugs

-- moving a finger or cursor enough distance while pressing a button will register as leaving the button.
+- moving a finger enough distance while pressing a button will register as leaving the button.
 - Hunter may have incorrect direction animation if certain unintuitive combinations of inputs are received.

 # Deployment